kupad/ntuple-classifier/README.md

 # N-tuple Classifier

-Here we uses the N-tuple Classifier to classify handwritten images of numbers (0-9) using the MNIST handwritten digit data.
+Here I use the N-tuple Classifier to classify handwritten images of numbers (0-9) using the MNIST handwritten digit data.
 Executing the program will train a classifier, and print a confusion matrix using the testing data.

 ## Requirements